notdroplt/Supernova/README.md

     - add modules to the vm
 - sandbox flags
   - `--memory-limit=[size][prefix]`
-    - define the biggest size the vm memory pointer can handle, prefix is needed
+    - define the biggest size the vm memory pointer can handle, prefix needed
       - `b` or `B` for bytes, `size` * 1
       - `k` for kilobytes, `size` * 1000
       - `K` for kibibytes, `size` * 1024